charlesglucas/ofbm_tools/README.md

 The clustering of the scaling exponents need to run the estimation with adapted parameters:
 ```
-% parameters of the estimation for clustering (bootstrap estimates are needed for the pairwise tests)
+% parameters of the estimation for clustering
+% bootstrap estimates are needed for the pairwise tests
 paramsEst.NB = 500; paramsEst.LB = 2*params.Nwt;
 % return self-similarity exponent estimation
 [est,estbc] = OFBM_estimBC_BS(data,paramsEst) ;